sasquatch678/A-Painted-World---Remastered/README.md

 ## Removing the Modlist
 Simply delete the modlist folder and Documents\My Games\Oblivion Remastered\Saved\SaveGames\Mods, and you have uninstalled it.

-## Linux/Steam Deck

-In order for UE4SS to launch correctly you need to follow the steps below.
-1. Take the dwmapi.dll from the UE4SS-32-3-0-1-447-1752753994.zip archive in the downloads folder
-2. Place it in mods\UE4SS for OblivionRemastered\Root\OblivionRemastered\Binaries\Win64
-3. Force Proton to use the native app-local proxy: WINEDLLOVERRIDES=dwmapi=n,b

-Failure to do so will result in frequent crashes and other unexpected behavior.

-If you also want to launch the game through GSLoader (required for some minor game setting changes) you will also need to follow the instructions here https://discord.com/channels/1341621784767627264/1442573332577910855/1539520323525943296 - Otherwise, changing the dropdown in MO2 to launch the game through MagicLoader or OBSE should be fine.

-Ultimately I am not and have never been a linux user, so the support I can offer is limited.
-Feel free to post in Discord if you need help anyway, and if someone can help hopefully they will.

 ## Credits
 - _YOU_ for reading this.